 - 34 CFR 675.16(b)

 Your school has the option of paying its share of a student’s FWS wages in the form of a noncash contribution of services or equipment— for example, tuition and fees, room and board, and/or books and supplies.
-However, you may not count [no-lexicon]forgiveness[/no-lexicon] of a charge, such as an FWS student’s parking fine or library fine, as part of the noncash contribution to the student.
+However, you may not count forgiveness of a charge, such as a FWS student’s parking fine or library fine, as part of the noncash contribution to the student.

 Crossover payment periods

 When a payment period is in two award years (that is, when it begins before July 1 and ends on or after July 1), the student is paid for compensation earned through June 30 with FWS funds allocated for the first award year and for compensation earned beginning July 1 with FWS funds allocated for the following award year.
 (See Volume 6 for a discussion of carrying back funds for summer employment.)